 – Uniform: $20-$56/person

 Managers are carefully selected by league management.
 Potential candidates are chosen, first and foremost, based on their geographical location.
 They are then vetted before being contacted.
 Individuals contacted have proven to be reliable leaders and coordinators and have demonstrated a deep knowledge of the sport.
 To see which manager positions are currently open and to apply, check out our Volunteer page.

 Initial team rosters are announced the first week of May each season.
 Teams have the option to leave five of their 30 spots open until June 1 for supplemental tryouts.

 Why is there no team near me?

 Realizing the scope of the task, league management made the decision to stick to a trial run of eight teams in 2015 in an area of the country we were comfortable overseeing.
 For the 2016 season, MLQ added eight more teams to its roster.
 Expansion will continue at slow and steady pace.

 Is the league affiliated with USQ?

-MLQ is not affiliated with USQ.
+MLQ and USQ are official US National Team partners, however, that is the only existing partnerships between the two leagues.
 We respect everything USQ does for the sport but the very foundation of this league–a limited number of teams with a limited number of players–flies in the face of the competitive inclusiveness that is a cornerstone of USQ.